nassykusaka/visitcard/README.md

 # visitcard

-2 variants of visit card based on bootstrap & hand maden design.
+2 variants of visit card based on bootstrap & hand maden design.<br>
 USED:
 - Django
 - SQlite